Science, Mathematics, Technology

-The Elementary mathematics program uses Montessori materials and methodologies, Singapore Math materials and other resources.
+The Elementary mathematics program uses Montessori materials and methodologies, Singapore Math, Key to Series, Miquan and other resources.
 In Lower Elementary, students begin to develop proficiency in mental math and mathematical reasoning.
 They are encouraged to think flexibly, and to test the accuracy of their work by asking themselves what is reasonable.
 Topics include the history of numbers and number systems; measurement of length, weight, capacity; understanding of temperature, time, money; place value of whole numbers, common fractions and decimal fractions; ordering, rounding and estimating; addition, subtraction, multiplication and division; addition and subtraction of common fractions and decimal fractions; factors and multiples; graphing; word problem solving; mental math strategies; and commutative and associative properties of numbers.

 In Upper Elementary, students develop a more sophisticated understanding of math by deepening their number sense, particularly with fractional numbers, and by deepening their understanding of basic operations.
 The curriculum emphasizes: